amandoabreu/amandoabreu.github.io/_posts/2022-24-05-it-mostly-doesnt-matter-how-fast-you-work.md

 1. Others will slow you down
 2. Society rewards consistency, not necessarily speed
 3. In order to use your speed you need to first prove yourself via consistency
-4. Most complex challenges are mostly marathons
+4. Most complex challenges are marathons

 I'm gonna start off this post with an analogous story related to a mountain bike race I did in 2013.\
 \